-But the threat of webcam hacking is becoming more destructive due to the increasing quality of video.
+But the threat of webcam hacking is becoming more destructive due to the increasing quality of streaming video.
 Visual information, such as details about your home, is more accessible than ever.

-In late 2015, for example, the local police in Toronto launched an investigation when a women received intimate images of herself and her boyfriend watching something on their laptop via Facebook.
+In late 2015, for example, the local police in Toronto launched an investigation when a woman received intimate images of herself and her boyfriend watching something on their laptop via Facebook.
 The hacker accessed her webcam and was able to activate it remotely.

 In 2014, The Atlantic even dubbed webcam hacking “The Webcam Hacking Epidemic” due to the fact that it happened incredibly often between 2011 and 2014.

-Hackers and cyber criminals create malware that is specifically aimed at compromising webcams.
+Hackers and cybercriminals create malware that is specifically aimed at compromising webcams.
 This is called “Camfecting.”

 When infected successfully, the hacker can see their target behind a laptop or desktop PC without the victim having any suspicion.